ghi-electronics/Documentation/software/tinyclr/tutorials/application-domain.md

 ![Native stubs check boxes](images/native-stubs-check-boxes.png)

 Now build the project.
 Inside of the project's directory navigate to the `TestAppDomain/bin/Debug/pe` directory and copy the file `TestAppDomain.pe` to a USB flash drive.
 Now insert the flash drive into your SITCore board and deploy the program.
 The main program will load and run `TestAppDomain.pe` from the USB flash drive.
-If everthing worked, you should see the following in your output window:
+If everything worked, you should see the following in your output window:

 ```text
 'GHIElectronics.TinyCLR.VisualStudio.ProjectSystem.dll' (Managed): Loaded 'TestAppDomain'